-6 tips for creating speedy 30 minute meals
+6 tips for speedy meals

 The key to cooking fast meals is to do several things at once.
-So instead of waiting for a pot to boil, use this time to chop up your vegies.
+So instead of waiting for a pot to boil, use this time to chop up your veggies.
 Or pan-fry some meat while something else bakes in the oven.
-Not only is this more efficient, it also means all parts of your meal are basically finished at the same time, so it’s still hot when it hits the table.
+Not only is this more efficient, but it also means all parts of your meal are basically finished at the same time, so it’s still hot when it hits the table.

 2. Keep it simple

 Experimental cooking is great when you have plenty of time, but on busy days a quick, fuss-free recipe is your best bet.
 Compile a list of your favourites and dip into them when you’re in a rush.
-Not only are you guaranteed to enjoy them, you’ll also find that the more often you cook a recipe, the faster you’ll be.
+Not only are you guaranteed to enjoy them, but you’ll also find that the more often you cook a recipe, the faster you’ll be.

 3. Be prepared

-To make your cooking routine more efficient, before you start cooking whip out all you need from the pantry, fridge and freezer and place them on top of the bench.
+To make your cooking routine more efficient, before you start cooking whip out all you need from the pantry, fridge, and freezer and place them on top of the bench.
 Then turn on the oven (if need be), grab any utensils and pans you might use – and all you need to do is travel between the stovetop and bench.

-4. Keep your pantry and fridge organised
+4. Keep organised

 Cooking is much quicker if you can access things easily.
 Try keeping your pantry, fridge, utensils and pot drawers well-organised.
-That way you don’t have to waste time searching for pieces of equipment like the vegie peeler.
+That way you don’t have to waste time searching for pieces of equipment like the vegetable peeler.
 You can also place staples at eye-level, rotate food products regularly and place older items near the front.

 5. Take shortcuts